Albisourous/quantumgameoflife/README.md

   Generate live cells that are clustered to create interesting effects

-  Upgrade generating code so that it generates well known figures with a higher-likelyhood
+  Upgrade generating code so that it generates well known figures with a higher-likelihood

 Achieved:

   Created a version of Conway's Game of Life that generates the board using classical and quantum computing

   Learned the math behind and how to use basic quantum gates: H, X, Z, CNOT, Ry, etc.